tesseract-robotics/tesseract_python/docs/_source/modules/tesseract_motion_planners_descartes/tesseract_motion_planners_descartes.rst

    :local:
    :backlinks: none

-This package provides a Descartes motion planner for Tesseract.
+This module provides a Descartes motion planner for Tesseract.
 Descartes is a library for Cartesian planning.
 Planning is typically done using the ``tesseract_task_composer`` interface.

 .. include:: api_docs_generated.rst